HMuraja/p5-book-review/README.md

         os.environ['DATABASE_URL'] = '<your PostgreSQL URL goes here, starts with "postgres://...">'

-5. In the IDE, dj_database_url and psycopg2 were installed as they are needed to connect the external database.
-Installation was carried out via the IDE termnial whith the following command: pip3 install dj_database_url==0.5.0 psycopg2
+3. In the IDE, dj_database_url and psycopg2 were installed as they are needed to connect the external database.
+Installation was carried out via the IDE termnial whith the following command:

+        pip3 install dj_database_url==0.5.0 psycopg2

-6. Installed libraries were imported to the rr_drf settings.py file: import os import dj_database_url
+4. Installed libraries were imported to the rr_drf settings.py file:

+        import os
+        import dj_database_url

-7. Next update the DATABASE section with the following:
+5. Next update the DATABASE section with the following:

         if 'DEV' in os.environ:
             DATABASES = {
                 'default': {
                     'ENGINE': 'django.db.backends.sqlite3',
                     'NAME': BASE_DIR / 'db.sqlite3',
                 }
             }
         else:
             DATABASES = {
                 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))
             }

-8. In env.py environment variable'DEV' was commented out:
+6. In env.py environment variable'DEV' was commented out.

-    # os.environ['DEV'] = '1'
-9. All the database models were migrated to the new database: python3 manage.py migrate
+7. All the database models were migrated to the new database:

+        python3 manage.py migrate

-10. New superuser was created and a applicaple superuser and password was created: python3 manage.py createsuperuser
+8. New superuser was created and a applicaple superuser and password was created:

+        python3 manage.py createsuperuser

-11. The second part of the prepartion project was prepared for deployment in Heroku.
+9. Then the changes needed to be made for deployment to be possible in Heroku.
-12. Using the IDE workspace terminal gunicorn was installed: pip3 install gunicorn django-cors-headers
+10. Using the IDE workspace terminal gunicorn was installed:

+        pip3 install gunicorn django-cors-headers

-14. A new file called "Procfile" was created, with the following commands inside it:
+11. A new file called "Procfile" was created, with the following commands inside it:

         release: python manage.py makemigrations && python manage.py migrate
         web: gunicorn drf_api.wsgi

-15. In rr_drf folders settins.py ALLOWED_HOST variable was updated as follows:
+12. In rr_drf folders settins.py ALLOWED_HOST variable was updated as follows(The url was updated later to the heroku app url that will be created in the following steps):

-     ALLOWED_HOSTS = ['localhost', 'read-rave.herokuapp.com']
+        ALLOWED_HOSTS = ['localhost', '/']

-16. INSTALLED_APPS was updated as follows:
+13. INSTALLED_APPS was updated as follows:

         INSTALLED_APPS = [
         ...
         'dj_rest_auth.registration',
         'corsheaders',
         ...
         ]

-17. The 'corsheaders.middleware.CorsMiddleware' was added as the first item on the MIDDLEWARE-list:
+14. The 'corsheaders.middleware.CorsMiddleware' was added as the first item on the MIDDLEWARE-list:

         MIDDLEWARE = [
             'corsheaders.middleware.CorsMiddleware',
             ...
         ]

-18. Added an ALLOWED_ORIGINS variable right under the MIDDLEWARE list:
+15. Added an ALLOWED_ORIGINS variable right under the MIDDLEWARE list:

         CORS_ALLOWED_ORIGINS = [
             os.environ.get('CLIENT_ORIGIN'),
         ]

-19. Added  CORS_ALLOW_CREDENTIALS = True right under ALLOWED_ORIGINS so that cookie sending is enabled.
+16. Added  CORS_ALLOW_CREDENTIALS = True right under ALLOWED_ORIGINS so that cookie sending is enabled.¨

         CORS_ALLOW_CREDENTIALS = True

-20. Switched JWT_AUTH_SAMESITE to variable to 'None':
+17. Switched JWT_AUTH_SAMESITE to variable to 'None':

         JWT_AUTH_SAMESITE = 'None

-21. Changed DEBUG variable:
+18. Changed DEBUG variable:

         DEBUG = 'DEV' in os.environ

-22. Requirements.txt was updated:
+19. Requirements.txt was updated:

         pip freeze --local > requirements.txt

-4. In Heroku a new app called 'read-rave' was created.
+20. In Heroku a new app called 'read-rave' was created, the url for the app was added to the ALLOWED_HOST in *settings.py*:

+        ALLOWED_HOSTS = ['localhost', 'read-rave.herokuapp.com']

-5. In *settings* of the created app Config Vars key value pairs were set to be as displayed below:
+21. In *settings* of the created app Config Vars key value pairs were set to be as displayed below:

         KEY: ALLOWED_HOST           VALUE: read-rave-86b7234dccae.herokuapp.com
         KEY: CLOUDINARY_URL         VALUE: cloudinary:/...